Click Here

 Garden’s Abundance Making Its Way to Our Plates

-From the BDS garden, we have harvested over 200 pounds of butternut, acorn, and delicata squash!
-And now, those beautiful, delicious, and healthy squash are making their way onto our lunch menus!
+From the BDS garden, we have harvested over 200 pounds of butternut, acorn, and delicata squash.
+Now, those beautiful, delicious, and healthy squash are making their way into our lunches.

-It all started last school year with the pre-kindergarten class, which started 48 squash plants from seed in their classroom.
+It all started last school year with the pre-kindergarten class, which started forty-eight squash plants from seed in their classroom.
 The plants were transplanted to the BDS garden in the spring.
 Those plants have practically taken over the garden, producing an amazing amount of delicious squashes.
-In the last two weeks alone, our second graders have harvested almost 30 squashes!
+In the last two weeks alone, our second graders have harvested nearly thirty squashes.

-On Tuesday, the kitchen team peeled, deseeded, and cubed about 15 of the harvested squash.
+On Tuesday, the kitchen team peeled, deseeded, and cubed about fifteen of the harvested squash.
 The squash was then roasted with olive oil, parsley, salt, and pepper, and served as the hot vegetable of the day.
 We couldn’t believe how many students shared in tasting the bounty of the harvest.
-On Thursday, when we served pizza, we continued highlighting the butternut squash by serving a special garlicy butternut squash, goat cheese, thyme, and lemon pizza.
+On Thursday, when we served pizza, we continued to highlight the butternut squash by offering a special garlicy butternut squash, goat cheese, thyme, and lemon pizza.
 It was a delicious hit with students and faculty.

-– Kathy Jo Solomon, visual arts teacher and sustainability coordinator & Tara Lightbody, food program director
+– Kathy Jo Solomon, visual arts teacher and sustainability coordinator and Tara Lightbody, food program director

 Learning Updates